xp4eternity/xp4eternity/README.md

 -----
   - Creed is my favourite band
   - I am a former garbage truck filmer
-  - I like 2000s stuff (my monitors, keyboard, mouse, and speakers are all made in the 2000s (and all Dell)).
+  - I like 2000s stuff (my setup is all from the 2000s).

 Contact
 ----